rikwade/dotnvim/README.md

 * I'm using built-in LSP for Python and coc.nvim for all the other languages
 * Not everything is in `lua`
-  * Most of the plugins are still in `vimscript` so this is not 100% `lua` but I'm doing my best to find `lua` alternatives
+* Most of the plugins are still in `conscript` so this is not 100% `lua` but I'm doing my best to find `lua` alternatives
-  * `lua` integration is still in development so things might break

 ## How to Install?
 (Ubuntu 20.04)